seay28/datasharingframework.github.io/docs/src/developer-documentation/guides/creating-task-resources-based-on-a-definition.md

+---
+title: Creating Task Resources Based on a Definition
+icon: creative
+---

 ### Creating Task Resources Based on a Definition

 This short guide should help you understand how you can create [Task](../concepts/fhir/task.md)